Human rights in Pakistan: Ethnic killing of Hazaras

 On January 3 of 2021, a group of miners in Balochistan were victims of terrorist attacks.
 The attackers infiltrated and ambushed a coal mine near Mach, Pakistan; after which they "separated those who belonged to an ethnic group called Hazaras, blindfolded them, tied their hands behind their backs and brutally killed them".
 The Hazara community is an ethnic community from central Afghanistan of Hazarajat that have a mostly strong Shia religious identity.
 This event lead to a nationwide outcry and protest on social media.
 Imran Khan responded to the atrocities by accepting the demands of the attackers which infuriated the Pakistani victims.

 Silencing of human rights abuses in Balochistan

 As of 2018, the Pakistani state was using Islamist militants to crush Balochi separatists.
-Academics and journalists in the United States have been approached by Inter-Services Intelligence spies, who threatened them not to speak about the insurgency in Balochistan, as well as human rights abuses by the Pakistani Army or else their family would be harmed.
+Academics and journalists in the United States have been approached by Inter-Services Intelligence spies who threatened to harm their families if they spoke out about the insurgency in Balochistan and human rights abuses by the Pakistani Army.